GathuBoswell/Bootcamp12_Day_2/README.md

 It has two parts;
 - [x] Simple Interface
-- [ ] Advance Interface - for data refining (Not fully implemented)
+- [ ] Advanced Interface - for data refining (Not fully implemented)

 ###### Usage: